 8. Life Is Beautiful (Nicola Piovani)

-Rach: Obviously the story of the film is incredibly tragic and yet a lot of the music is still so uplifting.
+Rach: The story of the film is incredibly tragic and yet a lot of the music is still so uplifting.

 9. Lord of the Rings Trilogy (Howard Shore)

-Rach: The score to the Lord of the Rings truly is like an extra character in the saga of Frodo Baggins.
+Rach: The score to the Lord of the Rings is truly the unseen extra character in the saga of Frodo Baggins.
 The music instantly transports you into Tolkien’s worlds.
 The Shire theme and May It Be will always give me the chills.

 10. Chocolat (Rachel Portman)

 Rach: Can a score be alluring?
 Because that’s exactly how I would describe the music from Chocolat.
-Alluring and decadent, just like the film’s namesake.
+Alluring and decadent, fitting of the film’s title.